Silvercorp's legal attack on hedge fund dismissed

 The case was also dismissed against online equity research blog AlfredLittle.com and other defendants.

-“We are pleased with the Court’s decision to dismiss Silvercorp’s complaint, which, we maintained was baseless from the outset,” an Anthion spokesperson said in an email.
+“We are pleased with the Court’s decision to dismiss Silvercorp’s complaint, which we maintained was baseless from the outset,” an Anthion representative said in an email.

+Silvercorp has filed an appeal against Edmead’s decision in the Appellate Division of New York Supreme Court, it said in a statement late Friday evening.

+“Silvercorp believes that the action to date has succeeded in identifying the defendants that were initially anonymous and exposing certain of their activities,” it said in the statement.

 The author of the reports stated in its materials that the firm held a short position in Silvercorp stock after concluding from its research that there were inconsistencies between financial information that appeared to have been reported by Silvercorp to both Chinese and U.S. regulators.